US STOCKS-Wall St falls as hawkish Fed comments sap risk appetite

 Money markets are still pricing in one more rate hike of 25 basis points (bps) in July, according to CME Group's FedWatch tool, as opposed to two more as suggested by Powell.

-Yields on the 2-year, which best reflects interest rate expectations, dropped to hover at 4.71% on Friday.
+Yields on the 2-year, which best reflects interest rate expectations, dropped to hover at 4.77% on Friday, in line with the European bond market following weaker-than-expected euro zone data.
 US/

-Nine of the 11 major S&P 500 sectors were trading in the red, with consumer discretionary .SPLRCD and technology .SPLRCT leading declines.
+All 11 major S&P 500 sectors were trading lower, with technology stocks .SPLRCT leading declines.

-Market heavyweights, including Tesla TSLA.O, Apple AAPL.O and Microsoft MSFT.O, were down between 1% and 3.5%, pressuring the tech-heavy Nasdaq.
+Market heavyweights, including Tesla TSLA.O, Nvidia NVDA.O and Microsoft MSFT.O, were down between 0.8% and 1.7%, pressuring the tech-heavy Nasdaq.

-Investors will also monitor comments from some Fed policymakers due to speak later in the day.
+Meanwhile, Meta PlatformsMETA.O will return to its former status as a full-growth stock after financial data provider FTSE Russell finishes its annual shakeup of its stock index components later in the day.

-Declining issues outnumbered advancers for a 2.46-to-1 ratio on the NYSE and for a 2.45-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.27-to-1 ratio on the NYSE and for a 2.30-to-1 ratio on the Nasdaq.

-The S&P index recorded six new 52-week highs and four new lows, while the Nasdaq recorded seven new highs and 62 new lows.
+The S&P index recorded 14 new 52-week highs and four new lows, while the Nasdaq recorded 25 new highs and 98 new lows.

 (Reporting by Shubham Batra and Shristi Achar A in Bengaluru; Editing by Arun Koyyur)